itsMapleLeaf/gatekeeper/docs/guide.md

 # Guide

 This guide should cover most of the things you'll want to do with Gatekeeper.
 It assumes some familiarity with JavaScript (or TypeScript!), Node.JS, and Discord.JS.

+If you're completely new to discord bots in general, [see the Discord.JS guide first.](https://discordjs.guide/)

-Consult the [API reference](https://itsmapleleaf.github.io/gatekeeper/api/) for more in-depth information.
+Consult the [API reference](https://itsmapleleaf.github.io/gatekeeper/api/) for more in-depth information on Gatekeeper.

 ## Motivation